imfing/vuepress-homepage/docs/guide/advanced.md

 The components, which are the templates used in this site, are separate `.vue` files under `.vuepress/components` directory.

+For example, the `MarkdownCard.vue` is a widget used in the projects page.
+The `Homepage.vue` is a layout that could be further customized.

 For more information, check VuePress doc on [Custom Layout for Specific Pages](https://vuepress.vuejs.org/default-theme-config/#custom-layout-for-specific-pages).